-- · Healing time assessed from date of initial burn injury - Pain recovery (i.e., trajectory for pain resolution) following treatment - Incidence of conventional autografting to achieve healing
+- Healing time assessed from date of initial burn injury - Pain recovery (i.e., trajectory for pain resolution) following treatment - Incidence of conventional autografting to achieve healing

 Patients will be followed for one-year after treatment.
 The pediatric early intervention study is being 100% funded by Biomedical Advanced Research and Development Authority (BARDA) under the ongoing program.
+This study is intended to support U.S. regulatory approval for marketing of the RECELL System for patients under the age of 18.